1. Home

 2. Students cannot recover grades for the 2nd quarter of half-year (semester-length) courses.

-The Principal or a designated representative can excuse an absence, under the guidelines listed below, provided a parent or guardian submits a written request (note) for an absence to be excused.
-The Principal will accept parent notes only on the three days immediately following a student’s return to school from an absence.
+The Principal or a designated representative can excuse an absence, under the guidelines listed below, provided a parent or guardian submits a written or verbal request for an absence to be excused.
+The Principal will accept parent requests only on the three days immediately following a student’s return to school from an absence.
 Excused absences include, but are not necessarily limited, to the following:

 • Illness or injury verified with a parent/guardian note (limited to three days per quarter for a student with zero unexcused absences, two days per quarter with one unexcused absences and one day with two unexcused absences)